 John C. Stennis Space Center in Hancock County, Mississippi.

-Hannah Roberts is Miss University of Southern Mississippi 2013.
+Hannah Roberts is Miss Mississippi.
 She is a junior majoring in biochemistry.

 As Miss USM, Hannah has promoted a book donation program she began in 2005 called Pages of Love.
 Through Pages of Love, Hannah has donated over 17,000 children’s books around the state of Mississippi as well as other south eastern states.
 This program has won several national awards including the National Young Role Model of the Year award in 2010.